Sandia stuns La Cueva, beats Bears for first time in six years

 ALBUQUERQUE, N.M.
-(KRQE) – La Cueva hosted Sandia for a class 5A district 2 double header on Saturday.
-The Bears came into the day with only one loss on the season and undefeated in district, however the Matadors swept the two game series.
+(KRQE) – La Cueva hosted Sandia for a Class 5A District 2 doubleheader on Saturday.
+The Bears came into the day with only one loss on the season and undefeated in the district; however, the Matadors swept the two-game series.

 Story continues below